 Harry Davis teaches MBA and Executive Education courses at the University of Chicago Booth School of Business, where he has been on the faculty since 1963.
 His teaching and research interests lie in the areas of strategy, leadership, creativity, and innovation.

-Clinical Professor of Entrepreneurship
+Clinical Professor and Academic Director of University-wide Entrepreneurship Content

 Waverly Deutsch teaches Building the New Venture – a unique course on entrepreneurial execution.
 She was awarded the 2004 USASBE Innovative Teaching Pedagogy for the YourCo simulation game, which allows students to develop and run a mock business through all phases of operation.
 She created this game to parallel the Building a New Venture course and to add experiential learning to the process, leveraging techniques from statistics and the game Dungeons and Dragons.